Hong Kong activists slam government for foreign agent label | Law-Order

 “This association believes that the issuance of the letter has no legal basis, so we will not provide any information requested in the letter,” the committee said.

 The group first announced its decision to reject the police request on Sunday.
-Police later warned the alliance that failure to comply could result in a fine of 100,000 Hong Kong dollars (USD 12,900) and up to six months in jail.
+Police warned the alliance that failure to comply could result in a fine of 100,000 Hong Kong dollars ($12,900) and up to six months in jail.

-Hong Kong authorities have cracked down on dissent over the past year, after Beijing imposed a sweeping national security law in response to months of anti-government protests in 2019.

 Critics say the national security law, which has been used to arrest over 100 people, rolls back freedoms promised to the former British colony when it was handed over to mainland China in 1997.
 Hong Kong was promised freedoms not found on the mainland for 50 years, such as freedom of speech and assembly.